mlab817/faqs/src/bureau-of-fisheries-and-aquatic-resources/what-is-the-status-of-oplanisda.md

 ---
  title: What is the status of OplanISDA?

-tags: ["status","oplanisda"]

  ---

-### Bureau of Fisheries and Aquatic Resources
+## Bureau of Fisheries and Aquatic Resources

-## What is the status of OplanISDA?
+# What is the status of OplanISDA?

  - OplanISDA aims to establish a strong direct link between the producers and the sellers of fish commodities and provide additional supply at an affordable price in the NCR and other areas of the country: